Blow Out

 Blow Out is a 1981 American neo-noir mystery thriller film written and directed by Brian De Palma.
-The film stars John Travolta as Jack Terry, a movie sound effects technician from Philadelphia who, while recording sounds for a low-budget slasher film, serendipitously captures audio evidence of an assassination involving a presidential hopeful.
+It stars John Travolta as a sound technician from Philadelphia who, while recording sounds for a low-budget slasher film, unintentionally captures audio evidence of an assassination.
 Nancy Allen stars as Sally Bedina, a young woman involved in the crime.
 The supporting cast includes John Lithgow and Dennis Franz.
-The film's tagline in advertisements was, "Murder has a sound all of its own".

-Directly based on Michelangelo Antonioni's 1966 film Blowup, the film replaces the medium of photography with the medium of audio recording.
+Based on Michelangelo Antonioni's 1966 film Blowup, Blow Out replaces the medium of photography with audio recording.
 The concept of Blow Out came to De Palma while he was working on the thriller Dressed to Kill (1980).
-The film was shot in the late autumn and winter of 1980 in various Philadelphia locations on a relatively substantial budget of $18 million.
+Independently produced and distributed by Filmways Pictures, the film was shot in late 1980 in various Philadelphia locations on a budget of $18 million.